abhinavjainn/Deep-Learning/README.md

    This work analyses and experiments with some of the leading deep networks such as GoogleNet, ResNet34 and VGG19 using datasets MNIST and CIFAR-10.

-   Library used: PyTorch.
+   Library used: PyTorch

    ### b.
 Super Resolution:

    i) SRCNN: Experiments with a pretrained original SRCNN model.

-   Library used: PyTorch.
+   Library used: PyTorch

    Reference paper: https://link.springer.com/content/pdf/10.1007/978-3-319-10593-2_13.pdf